 Ask Lonely Planet: where can I see amazing street art?

 At Lonely Planet, our experts are bursting with nifty recommendations and off-the-wall travel ideas, so they were full of suggestions for Lonely Planet Magazine reader Dave Simmons, who wanted to see outstanding street art.
 1...

 Melbourne is a city you need to get to know.
 It won’t take your breath away with overtly seductive geography on fi rst sight.
 Its many charms aren’t always immediately apparent on fi rst meeting.
 But there’s no doubt this city will get under...

-Melbourne & Victoria - Planning your trip (Chapter)
+Melbourne & Victoria - Plan your trip (Chapter)

 Melbourne Balloon Flight at Sunrise

 Come on a magical hot air balloon flight over Melbourne - one of the few cities in the world that you can soar above in a hot air balloon!
 Admire Melbourne's city skyline at early dawn as your balloon flies for approximately one hour and then toast your good fortune with an optional champagne breakfast.

 Welcome to Melbourne – consistently voted one of the world's most liveable cities.
 Your tour begins at the corner of Swanston and La Trobe Streets.
 This unofficially marks the northern boundary of the city.
 All you'll need from here are good walking shoes, and regular coffee stops...

 Melbourne & Victoria - The Murray River & Around (Chapter)